PortierJames/offshoots/readme.md

 ## Features

-Offshoots has the following features:
+Offshoots has some but not all of the following features:

  - Entity Search
  - Advanced Search
  - Batch Name Search
  - Export Profiles
  - Customize Search Settings

+## Features

+Getting started:

+  1. Run `composer install` or `composer update`, depending on your mood
+  2. Run `php artisan migrate` to initialize tables
+  3. ???
+  4. Profit!

 ## Release Schedule